-- Just over half of students were connected to a caring adult in the community – such as a teacher, coach, mentor or youth worker – in 2013.
+- 58% percent of students reported they feel connected to a caring adult in the community, such as a teacher, coach, mentor or youth worker.

-- Just under two-thirds of students in Minnesota participate in enrichment activities (such as sports, arts, mentoring, religious activities, or community education) three times a week or more.
-Yet, only half of Hispanic, American Indian and Asian students are highly engaged in these out-of-school time activities.
-For black, multiracial, and white students, participation is closer to three in five.
+- Just under two thirds of students in Minnesota participate in enrichment activities (such as sports, arts, mentoring, religious activities, or community education) three times a week or more.
+When we look at the data by racial and ethnic group, half of Hispanic, American Indian and Asian students are highly engaged in these out-of-school time activities.
+For students who are Black, white, or of two or more races, participation is closer to two thirds.

-- At a glance, Minnesota's youth comprise somewhat more boys than girls.
-Three percent were born in another country.
-Looking closer, twelve percent of black children and youth were born outside the U.S., as were eight percent of Hispanic children and youth and twenty-one percent of Asian children and youth.
+- At a glance, 4% of Minnesota children and youth were born in another country.
+Looking closer, 19% of Asian children and youth were born outside the U.S., as were 15% of Black children and youth and 7% of Hispanic children and youth.

 Today's children and youth are very different from the older generations in our state.
 Learn more about academic outcomes in our Education section.
 Outside of school, many teens work and/or volunteer.